wasm3/wasm3/README.md

 **Why would you want to run WASM on embedded devices?**

 Wasm3 started as a research project and remains so by many means.
 Evaluating the engine in different environments is part of the research.
 Given that we have `Lua`, `JS`, `Python`, `Lisp`, `...` running on MCUs, `WebAssembly` is actually a promising alternative.
 It provides toolchain decoupling as well as a completely sandboxed, well-defined, predictable environment.
-Among practical use cases we can list `edge computing`, `scripting`, running `IoT rules`, `smart contracts`, etc.
+Among practical use cases we can list `edge computing`, `scripting`, `plugin systems`, running `IoT rules`, `smart contracts`, etc.

 ## Used by